 The History Of Rocket Girl Coaching

-I am a wheelchair user since the age of 13, following multiple surgeries due to Cerebral Palsy, a condition acquired at birth.
+I am a wheelchair user since the age of 13, following multiple surgeries due to cerebral palsy, a condition acquired at birth.
 My last operation left me in a worse condition than I was prior to surgery and my independent mobility was massively reduced.
 This had a significant strain on my family relationships and schooling in my teenage years.
-Accepting the use of a wheelchair was a huge turning point in that realising it gave me a freedom that my legs could not.
+Accepting the use of a wheelchair was a huge turning point in that realising it gave me a freedom that my legs could not, it was absolutely liberating.

 From this point on I took part in all that life had to offer, and being a wheelchair user was not going to stop me from the career, lifestyle or relationships I wanted.
 However, life does throw curve balls at many people.
 My family was very impacted by having a disabled child and included other family stresses.
-I have experienced depression first hand, including when I was married and the associated loss of love for life following my marriage breakdown.
+I have experienced depression first hand, including when I was a teenager and later when I was married.
 Throughout all of this, I held down a full time and challenging, professional career for 25+ years, in which I was very successful.
 I am a person with a disability and this is part of me but not all of me.

 I was originally a software developer at British Telecom for 8 years.
 I then worked as a Service Delivery Manager for many of the worlds largest banks and financial institutions, keeping their payments systems up and running 24/7 for 365 days a year.
 Being on call was a way of life.
 I also successfully staff managed teams based across the globe for 15+ years, and understand the skills needed to be a remote manager and employee in a fast moving and culturally diverse environment.
 I now work full time as a professional coach and I love to help employees who are struggling with work issues or decisions, getting that next role or help people manage the elusive work/life balance.
 Work doesn’t have to be all work and no fun, let us work together to bring the fun back.